 11 ) Is treatment suitable/ available for all age groups?

-Yes, children (and probably infants) commonly suffer from headaches and various types of migraine.
-These may include atypical forms such as abdominal migraine or vertiginous migraine.
+Yes, children (and probably infants, in whom a link between colic and maternal migraine has been established by Amy Gelfand MD CLICK HERE) commonly suffer from headaches and various types of migraine.
+These may include atypical forms such as abdominal migraine or vestibular migraine.
 They also require accurate diagnosis and can benefit from advice and/or treatment (or referral if required).